cherryband/tumbl-down/README.md

 > virtualenv -p python3 venv

 You may also replace `venv` with the name of your choice.
-Also replace every subsequent occurances of `venv` with your name of choice.
+Also replace every subsequent occurrences of `venv` with your name of choice.

 Enter `source venv/bin/activate` on your terminal to enable virtualenv before proceeding to next step.